haberdashPI/vscode-master-key/notes.md

 wishlist:

+- have backspace and enter run commands in capture mode

 - use `getExtension` on each required extension, and offer to install if it fails (does this work for any extension? or does `activate` have to return something)